 Looking to jazz up your Sunday brunch bagel?
 Dip veggies and chips?
 Add to sandwiches?
 This Dill Cream Cheese Spread is perfect for all of those things.
-This recipe is so easy to make with just a few simple ingredients and it gives you a cream cheese spread that can be used with so many different recipes.
+This recipe is so easy to make with just a few simple ingredients and it gives you a cream cheese spread that can be used with so many different recipes, like my Cucumber Sandwiches.

 • Use dried dill weed, not fresh.
 The dried dill weed has more flavor and it will keep better if you store this in the fridge for a week or so while you use it.

 • As it's Meyer lemon season right now, you can use regular lemon juice or Meyer lemon juice for this recipe – whatever you have on hand.
 The flavor will change a little bit depending which lemon you use, but that's part of the fun as you can make this cream cheese a little different by just switching up the lemon.